Claire Dean

 Lucuma Ice Cream

-We all love ice cream and lucuma ice-cream is one of those classic desserts that you cannot miss.
+We all love ice cream and lucuma ice cream is one of those classic desserts that you cannot miss.
 Among the most famous Peruvian desserts, lucuma Ice cream is a unique flavor known by the locals.
 Lucuma is a subtropical fruit that grows in the valleys of the Andes.
 In English, it is known as “eggfruit,” and its flavor is very similar to that of sweet potato.
-In Peru they use the fruit for juices, yoghurts and flavoring other desserts.
+In Peru they use the fruit for juices, yogurts, and flavoring other desserts.
 A good lucuma ice cream is excellent after trying a Peruvian dish

 King Kong